veelo/gettext/readme.md

 ﻿# Gettext

 This Dub package provides internationalization functionality that is compatible with the [GNU `gettext` utilities](https://www.gnu.org/software/gettext/).
-It combines convenient and reliable string extraction, enabled by D's unique language features, with existing well established utilities for translation into other natural languages.
-The resulting translation tables are loaded at run-time, allowing users to switch between natural languages within the same distribution.
+It combines convenient and reliable string extraction - enabled by D's unique language features - with existing well established utilities for translation into other natural languages.
+The resulting translation tables are loaded at run-time, allowing users to switch between natural languages within the same software distribution.
 Many commercial translation offices support GNU `gettext` message catalogs (the PO files, for Portable Object), and various editors exist that help with the translation process.
 The translation process is separated from the programming process, so that they may happen asynchronously and without knowledge of eachother.
+New translations may be added without recompilation.

 ## Features

+- All marked strings that are seen by the compiler are extracted automatically.
+- Constants, immutables, static initializers and even enums can be marked as translatable (a D specialty).
 - Multiple identical strings are translated once.
-- All marked strings that are seen by the compiler are extracted automatically.
-- Supports listing unmarked strings in the project.
 - References to the source location of the original strings are maintained.
+- Available languages are discovered and selected at run-time.
 - Plural forms are supported and language dependent.
-- No dependencies on C libraries, platfom independent.
+- Platfom independent, no dependencies on C libraries.
 - Automated generation of the PO template.
 - Automated merging into existing translations (requires [GNU `gettext` utilities](https://www.gnu.org/software/gettext/)).
 - Automated generation of MO files (Machine Object) (requires [GNU `gettext` utilities](https://www.gnu.org/software/gettext/)).
-- Runtime language discovery and selection.
+- Includes utility for listing unmarked strings in the project.

 ## Installation